Parikalp-Bhardwaj/Blockchain_Service/Deployment_Engine/README.md

 # Blockchain Management Platform

 A personal project that provides a platform to create, manage, and monitor blockchain networks through API endpoints.
 The system consists of a Go backend server and a React frontend, orchestrated using a Makefile for easy setup and management.
-This guide includes instructions tailored for Visual Studio Code (VS Code) users.

 ## Table of Contents